 The various phases of lockdowns in many countries contributed to the rise of digital transactions.
-Businesses turned to technology to keep connected to customer bases.
+Businesses turned to technology to be kept connected to customer bases.
 Having the same level of access to technology to connect to their market and be provided with digital capabilities will enable women to thrive and not be left behind.
 Investments are needed to provide the infrastructure such as access to devices, reliable supply of electricity and internet, and digital skills training.

-COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) Retail, market and distribution disruptions: Virtual marketing enabled 6.1 Develop rapid and effective partnerships to provide reliable access to devices, power, and the internet.
-Digitally related youth associations.
-Public sector electricity The flexibility of women's fish processing and retailing activities is increased. some women fish processors and traders to continue their income- 6.2 These should be fit-for-client technologies and models, including small, flexible solar options for power and flexible payment schemes. and telecommunications agencies.
+COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) Retail, market and distribution disruptions: 6.1 Develop rapid and effective partnerships to provide reliable access to devices, power, and the internet. and Public sector electricity and telecommunications agencies.
 Private sector actors, such as mobile phone and telecommunications companies and solar power companies, including women-led and women-targeted companies.
-National and regional networks of women fish workers and other women's NGOs and civil society networks.
-Existing online retail platforms, and financial partners for online Marketing oppor are expanded, ar gaps are reduced better market lir information).
-Several spin-off of occur e.g. increa access to critical information (inclease to companies) information (inclease to companies) information (inclease to critical information (inclease to critical information (inclease to companies) information). munications Marketing opportunities are expanded, and profit earning activities during periods of COVID-19- related mobility 6.3 Provide ICT skills training to women, whilst also working with men to reduce male resistance. better market links and information). restrictions.
+National and regional networks of women fish workers and other women's NGOs and civil society networks. associations.
+Public sector electricity and telecommunications agencies.
+Private sector actors, Private sector actors, associations.
+Public sector electricity associations. fish pro retailing public sector electricity retailing activities is Virtual marketing enabled some women fish processors and traders to continue their income-earning activities during periods of COVID-19-related mobility restrictions.
+6.2 These should be fit-for-client technologies and models, including small, flexible, solar options for power as well as flexible payment schemes.
+Marketing opportunities are expanded, and profit 6.3 Provide ICT skills training to women, whilst also working with men to reduce male resistance. better market links and information).
 6.4 Collaborate with national and regional networks of women fish workers to design and deliver ICT training materials.
-Several spin-off effects occur e.g. increased access to critical information (including health and gender-based violence resources and climate information).
-Also, theaccess to digital financial resources, the ability for children to follow school remotely during shocks, lower ancial e greater social connectivity, including among rural girls.
-6.5 Encourage youth involvement and innovation by, for example, offering financial incentives and competitive small innovation grants, innovative ICT-related products, and solutions.
+Several spinoff effects occur increased access to critical information (including health and gender-based violence resources and to climate information); access to digital financial resources; ability for children to 6.5 Encourage youth involvement and innovation by, for example, offering financial incentives and competitive small innovation grants, innovative ICT-related products, and solutions.
 6.6 Promote knowledge sharing among women, with leadership from young people, on ICT skills for business.
 6.7 In conjunction with the above, assess gender- related barriers in context (such as unequal access to phones or the internet, online safety, and harassment) and integrate bespoke strategies to address those, including gender transformative approaches that engage men as change agents for equality.